kinshuk9449/block_chain_backend/README.md

 ## Setup Fabric constants

-Navigate to the .env file and modify the constants according to your Fabric network configuration
+Navigate to the `.env` file and modify the constants' values according to your Fabric network configuration
 ```
 CA_ADMIN_ID = " <Your admin ID configured with your CA> " // Ex: admin
 CA_ADMIN_PWD = " <Password of the admin> " // Ex: adminpw